Linlithgow Academy: Catchment and admissions

-A review of the Linlithgow Academy catchment area by West Lothian Council was completed in October 2010.
-Torphichen and Westfield Primary Schools are to be re-zoned into Linlithgow from the 2011 academic year.
-This change was required due to a new build housing program in Bathgate involving many large developers approved by West Lothian Council over a number of years.
+A review of the Linlithgow Academy catchment area by West Lothian Council was completed in October 2010, and Torphichen and Westfield Primary Schools were re-zoned into Linlithgow from the 2011 academic year.
+This change was required due to a new build housing program in Bathgate involving many large developers and approved by West Lothian Council over a number of years.

 The current roll is mostly from the following local primary schools: